youjin2/streaming-ml-pipeline/README.md

 - Process streaming data with `Kafka/Debezium`
 - Serve ML model with `BentoML`

 All that reamains is to connect each component to send a streaming data to the ML server to get the predicted car price and store them in a database, which can be done using a `Python script`.
+Specifically, we can put all these components together by using a `Kafka consumer/producer` instances which can be simply created using [confluent-kafka] libray.

+The codes below is a brief summary of the `Python script` and detailed definition about `KafkaBuilder & RequestHandler` can be found at [python-app/app/main.py].
 ```python
 # create Kafka consumer/producer instance
 builder = KafkaBuilder()